 - Write any missing tools, bikes, parts, etc in the Minister log book.

 - Count the money in the money box.
-Leaving $30 in small change ($1 and $5 bills) in the wallet.
+Leaving $40 in small change (Fifteen $1 bills, three $5 bills and one $10 bill) in the wallet.
 Put the remainder in the bottom of cash box with a note of amount and date.
 Note amounts in wallet and bottom of cash box in the ledger.

 - If the amount in the cash box exceeds $200, place the cash in the bottom of the cash box into an envelope labeled with the date, cash amount and your name.
+If possible, leave $40 in small change (Fifteen $1 bills, three $5 bills and one $10 bill) in the cashbox.
 Put the labeled envelope in the designated location for bank deposits, record the deposit amount in the ledger and notify the Treasurer or Ministers responsible for bank deposits.
 Do not reveal the locations of the cash box and designated deposit area to anyone other than current Ministers and Ministers-in-Training.

 - Check that all five windows are closed and latched.